Diary of Gordon Colin Cooper, 1918 - Part 5

 old Roman road to

-Bectunca where we stayed
+Beitûnia where we stayed

-the night: arrivingearly,
+the night: arriving early.

-big shell lying about.
+big shells lying about.

 MARCH, 1918.